rplain1/cricket/README.md

+# Cricket

-This is to analyze data from https://cricsheet.org/
+This project is an MVP designed to analyze and model data from [Cricsheet](https://cricsheet.org/).

-This takes the input data of matches results and innings results, and runs a pipeline performs:
+The pipeline processes match and innings results data through the following steps:
-- data ingestion
+- Data ingestion
-- transformation
+- Data transformation
-- model preprocssesing
+- Model preprocessing
-- model training
+- Model training
-- runs model predictions on data sample
+- Running model predictions on a sample dataset

 ### Docker